Introduction to Malaysian Culture Customs and Etiquette

 The right forefinger is not used to point at places, objects, or persons.

-Instead, the thumb of the right hand with four fingers folded under is the preferred usage.
+Instead, the preferred usage is the thumb of the right hand with four fingers folded under.

 Visiting A Malaysian At Home